ratharva/PolicyForge/docs/extending.md

 # Adding a new dataset, robot, or policy

-A condensed, procedural companion to [Customizing datasets](customizing-datasets.md) and [Customizing policies](customizing-policies.md) -- those two have the full narrative/verification history; this one is just "what do I actually touch."
-Read the relevant deep-dive too before writing real code -- this page skips the *why*.
+A condensed, procedural checklist for the three most common ways this pipeline gets extended -- "what do I actually touch," not the full narrative/verification history behind each design choice.

 ## 1. Add a new dataset